orangeduck/CPP_COMPLETE/README.md

 #define AND_1_1 1
 ```

-Ultimately this should be enough for turing completeness.
+Ultimately just this should be enough for turing completeness.
 Using these truth tables one could theoretically make a binary computer much like has been done in systems such Conway's Game of Life or even Minecraft.
 After encountering a number of issues in my normal approach I seriously considered this approach for a short while, having done a course on computer architecture, and with some experience in control circuits.
 In the end the number of unforeseen  limitations scared me off - and even having a working 32-bit computer would still be a long way from Brainfuck.

 Luckily arithmetic, logic and a whole bunch of other things can also be defined using just recursion and the ordering of the natural numbers.